Data Storage and Security

 You can reference more of our security and privacy standards in our Terms of Service.

-GDPR
+Privacy and GDPR

 Is Whereby a Data Processor?

-For customers on our Free plan, we decide what data we collect from users and the purpose of processing.
+For customers on our Free plan, we decide what data we collect from users, and the purpose of processing.
 This, according to the definitions in GDPR, defines us as a Data Controller, and not a Data Processor with regards to our Free users.
-It is therefore not relevant for us to offer a Data Processing Agreement to individual customers.
+It is, therefore, not relevant for us to offer a Data Processing Agreement to individual customers.

 This is clearly defined in GDPR Article 1 "Definitions"